joshbegley/nyt-latest/previous.md

 https://nytimes.com/2025/09/02/magazine/speeding-traffic.html

 **Trump’s L.A.
 Deployment Ruled Illegal**\
-`Also, Google is ordered share search data with rivals.
+`Also, Google is ordered to share search data with rivals.
 Here’s the latest at the end of Tuesday.`\
 https://nytimes.com/2025/09/02/briefing/la-google-putin.html

 **Xi’s Parade Will Send the Message: China Will Not Be Bullied Again**\